 We anticipate the first valuation measurement date to occur in February 2022, the one-year anniversary of our IPO, with valuation dates occurring periodically after this date.
-Additional valuation measurement dates are triggered by events which include: a merger, an asset sale, the sale of the majority of the shares held by Series A convertible preferred stockholders, and the last day of the term of the success payments.
+Additional valuation measurement dates are triggered by events which include a merger, an asset sale, the sale of the majority of the shares held by Series A convertible preferred stockholders, and the last day of the term of the success payments.
 If a higher success payment tier is met at the same time a lower tier is met, both tiers will be owed.
-Any previous success payments made under the Harvard Agreement are credited against the success payment owed as of any valuation measurement date, so that Harvard does not receive multiple success payments in connection with the same threshold.
+Any previous success payments made under the Harvard Agreement are credited against the success payment owed as of any valuation measurement date so that Harvard does not receive multiple success payments in connection with the same threshold.

-As of March 31, 2021 and December 31, 2020, the estimated fair value of the Harvard Success Payment liability was \$35.7 million and \$11.8 million, respectively.
-As of March 31, 2021 and December 31, 2020, \$5.0 million and zero was recorded in short-term liabilities, and \$30.7 million and \$11.8 million were recorded in long-term liabilities in the condensed consolidated balance sheet, respectively.
-For the three months ended March 31, 2021 and 2020, we recognized \$23.9 million and \$0.2 million, respectively, in research and development expense in connection with the change in the estimated fair value of the Harvard Success Payment liability.
+As of September 30, 2021 and December 31, 2020, the estimated fair value of the Harvard Success Payment liability was \$22.6 million and \$11.8 million, respectively.
+As of September 30, 2021 and December 31, 2020, \$5.0 million and \$0, respectively, were recorded in short-term liabilities, and \$17.6 million and \$11.8 million, respectively, were recorded in long-term liabilities in the condensed consolidated balance sheet.
+In connection with the change in the estimated fair value of the Harvard Success Payment liability, we recognized expenses of \$3.4 million and \$0.8 million for the three months ended September 30, 2021 and 2020, respectively, and expenses of \$10.8 million and \$5.5 million for the nine months ended September 30, 2021 and 2020, respectively.

 See Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations "-Critical accounting policies and significant judgments and estimates-Success payments" in our 2020 Form 10-K for more information on the accounting treatment of the Harvard Success Payments.